 For courage to be virtuous, one must be aware of the pertinent harms and to be able to properly evaluate them.
 If not, the agent cannot make clear judgments about the appropriateness of the action relative to the harms, and thus risks the vice of recklessness: a failure to recognise, know, or understand the nature of the harms posed by an act, experience, or situation (see Roberts and Wood 2007: 223f).
 A virtuously courageous inquirer asks: are the harms necessary or only contingent features of the act or commitment?
 Are they accidental or intentional aspects—are they harms that other agents deliberately create?
 Alongside the anticipated harms, which one can prepare for, might there also be other, unexpected harms for which one cannot?

 By the type of harm, I refer to different ways that a person might be harmed, across the various domains of a human life.
 Practical harms include bodily injury, subjection to violence, destruction of property, or erosion of one’s material or financial resources.
-Social harms include loss of reputation, respect, trust, and other social goods, through one’s being slurred, embarrassed, insulted, ridiculed, accused of some misdemeanour, or otherwise, in ways that impair one’s capacity to act and flourish as a social being.
+Social harms include loss of reputation, respect, trust, and other social goods, through one’s being slurred, embarrassed, insulted, ridiculed, accused falsely of some misdemeanour, or in some other ways impaired in one’s capacity to act and flourish as a social being.
 Professional harms are infringements on one’s professional interests and capacities, such as loss of credibility, censure, decertification, or being demoted or fired.
-Psychological harms include damage to one’s self-esteem, mental health, or psychological wellbeing, while epistemic harms include radical doxastic disorientation, loss of epistemic self-trust and self-confidence, or erosion of one’s epistemic virtues.
+Psychological harms include damage to one’s self-esteem, mental health, or psychological wellbeing, while epistemic harms include radical doxastic disorientation, loss of epistemic self-trust, erosion of self-confidence, or corruption of one’s epistemic character.

 These types of harm obviously interpenetrate, since the forms of interests and domains of life to which they refer are not sharply demarcated.
 Think of the attacks on Michael Mann’s research and reputation, which were tightly bound up with his personal and professional identity, and integrity.
 In the case of scientists, the professional and the epistemic cannot be teased apart, nor separated from one’s social and psychological security.